ramokz/phantom-camera/documentation/docs/priority.md

 The most important property of the plugin.

-It defines which `PCam` a scene's `Camera2D`/`Camera3D` should be corresponding with and be attached to.
+It defines which `PCam` a scene's `Camera` should be corresponding with and be attached to.
 This is decided by the `PCam` with the highest `Priority`.

-Changing `Priority` will send an event to the scene's `PCamHost`, which will then determine whether if the `Priority` value is greater than or equal to the currently highest `pcam`'s in the scene and reattach the `Camera` accordingly.
+Changing `Priority` will send an event to the scene's `PCamHost`, which will then determine whether if the `Priority` value is greater than or equal to the currently highest `pcam`'s in the scene.
+The `PCam` with the highest value will then reattach the `Camera` accordingly.

 ## Properties